AlbertXDing/CSE110/lab-1-part3/index.md

 **Like most people, I have a bucket list:**

 - [ ] go skydiving
-- [x] eat a sandwhich under a waterfall
+- [x] eat a sandwich under a waterfall
 - [ ] see the northern lights in person
 - [ ] eat a pizza in Italy